Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Dexterity 13 or higher, Strength 14 or lower.

 You are small and thin for your race.
 You have a mysterious and consistent ability to avoid danger.
-This feat grants the following benefits:

 * As long as you are not wearing armor, you may take the dodge action as a bonus action.
 You can use this feature a number of times equal to your Dexterity modifier (minimum of once) per long rest.
 * You can fit and squeeze through spaces as though you were one size smaller than you are.